 It’s safe.
 The police also lend a hand to this event.
 At the busiest intersections, they handle the traffic and make sure cyclists are riding safely – for instance when crossing a national road.
 Although it’s still important to ride carefully and wear a helmet, the risk of accidents is highly reduced.

 It’s surprising.
 As the route is chosen by the organisers, it’s your time to simply discover the destinations.
 So ride on and be surprised by what you see, knowing you might have never known of that beautiful village if it wasn’t for the Beau Vélo.

 It’s nice.
 People of all ages, bicycles of all sizes, families with courageous kids, even dogs… are all riding together for their well-being.
 It’s a different way of getting to know Belgium and its locals; not to mention the concerts and various activities that make up a nice weekend getaway.

 It’s assisted.
 Technical problem?
-A team of bike fixers join the peloton, so you can ask for help when in need.
-This way, you won’t have to abandon the tour in case of a flat tire.
+A team of bike fixers is available on the departure camp, so you can ask for help when in need.
+This way, you’ll be all set for the trail.
+Just make sure to see them before the peloton leaves.

 How to take part